 Imbued with tradition and rituals, festivals provide an authentic way to see the “real” Vietnam.
-The calendar is peppered with events, but here are 7 of the best.
+The calendar is peppered with events, but here are five of our favourites.

 Dates for each can vary year on year (in accordance with the lunar calendar), so it’s worth checking in advance to avoid disappointment.
-If you want to make sure you’re going at the right time so you either avoid the busy periods or get to experience these amazing festivities, get in touch with us!
+If you want to make sure you’re going at the right time – either to avoid the busy periods or get to experience these amazing festivities – get in touch with us!